 - Mass Start Events- For mass start events the round progression (semis to finals) shall be the same as used in Short Track.
 If the racing lane is less than 6 metres wide, a maximum of 6 skaters will be placed on the line for any given race, if the track is greater than 6 metres wide a maximum of 7 skaters will be allowed.
-Note: mass start "finals only" (i.e. L2T 500m, 1200m and 2000m; T2T 3000m), a maximum of 24 skaters will be allowed to start the race, per ISU mass start rules. - Olympic Style Events- All ISU racing rules apply.
-Quartets may be conducted for all distances of 1000m or greater. - Relays and Pursuits- see box below.
+Exception: for the 2000m (L2T) and 3000m (T2T) mass start finals, a maximum of 24 skaters will be allowed to start the race, per ISU mass start rules. - Olympic Style Events- All ISU racing rules apply.
+Quartets may be conducted for all distances of 1000m or greater. - Pursuits- see box below.

-Relays and Pursuits
+Pursuits